permabullnino/Backups/dcr_vwap.md

 (6) Time-locked, trustless, custody of funds
 (7) Provide network participants with high signal data

 When users lock their DCR in tickets, they're gaining access to everything listed above, and opting out of them when foregoing ticket purchases.
-In a later section we will do a deeper on the dynamics at play related to users opting in or out of tickets.

 ---